 Search Across Multiple Websites at Once

 Head to the cruise line’s website and you’ll get the prices… for that cruise line.
-Instead, to find the best deals we like to use sites like AvoyaTravel.com.
+Instead, to find the best deals we like to use sites like AvoyaTravel.com or Orbitz.
 These sites search all the cruise lines at once, giving you a chance to find deals that you might not find on a cruise line’s website.

-Note: This article contains links to our advertising partner AvoyaTravel.com.
-Prices listed are for one person in an interior cabin.
+Note: Prices listed are per person for cruise fare only, in an interior cabin.
+Cruise lines typically charge double occupancy, plus there are taxes and port fees.
 Keep in mind that prices will vary and may not be the same as what’s listed below when you read this article.

 4-Night Mexico Cruise from Long Beach (Carnival)